DTJF/fbdoc/src/doc/Options.md

 in Doxygen (no advantage, slows down execution).

 Editing and formating a special comment block with these line starts is complicated and slow.
-The asterix character max get mixed up with the text when using line wrapping functions.
-Therefor fb-doc offers this feature to edit the documentation context in plain text and add the special format only in the output for the back-end.
+The asterix character may get mixed up with the text when using line wrapping functions.
+Therefor \Proj offers this feature to edit the documentation context in plain text and add the special format only in the output for the back-end.